When it comes to “bad” cholesterol, the mantra might be: “How low can you go?”

 Or if they did, there were not enough of those patients to make the statistical analysis useful.

 So researchers from the FOURIER study reanalyzed the data with an eye toward these lower cholesterol levels.
-The results were published Aug.
-28 in The Lancet.
+The

 The new analysis suggests that the benefits of lowering your LDL cholesterol continue to increase the lower you go, even at ultra-low levels, at least in terms of reducing your risk of developing heart problems or stroke.